Christian Education/Spiritual Formation for adults takes many forms. Join us for classes, lectures, film and book studies, and guest speakers.

 - Women’s Cancer Support – meets the fourth Thursday of January, March, May, September, and November at 11:30 a.m.
 All are welcome – from the newly-diagnosed to survivors for over 20 years.
 For more information, please contact Dalyce Due.

 Men’s Fellowship – meets the second Saturday of each month from 8:00 a.m. to 10:00 a.m. for breakfast and a presentation or discussion.
-They sponsor an annual retreat in the fall and an all-church gourmet dinner in January.
 They perform service projects including church Christmas decorations, flower delivery, pancake fundraiser breakfasts, and outdoor maintenance of the church.

 The Group – meets monthly in a member’s home for a potluck gathering with wine and soft drinks, hearty hors d’oeuvres, and desserts.
 The Group is comprised of senior church members, singles and couples, who enjoy evenings of socializing.
 Watch for upcoming get-togethers in the Sunday bulletins and monthly Newsletters.